 Get a Move On

-Abundio’s Fit Society is slated to open soon, and even if you’re not much of a joiner, you will find a lot of fun fitness options at this studio.
-Past events included holiday couples workouts, Master Barre and Bootcamp –– which might come in handy as we approach the holidays!
+Looking for a little more regimented plan?
+Abundio’s Fit Society is now open, and even if you’re not much of a joiner, you will find a lot of fun fitness options at this studio.
+Past events included holiday couples workouts, Master Barre and Bootcamp –– helping you keep in tip-top shape!